UnscriptedVN/fira/docs/core/grid.md

 1. TOC
 {: toc}

-The grid submodule contains a public-facing version of the internal grid used in the Unscripted
+This submodule contains the grid data type used in the minigame world.
-    minigame core.

-The world grid is a two-dimensional array (list of lists) that contain strings that determine what
-    element is present at the specific row and column.
-The main class responsible for working with the grid, [`CSWorldGrid`](#csworldgrid), is a clean and lightweight implementation of this grid with multiple utilities to manage it.
-The grid implementation is not dependent on the `numpy` library and is geared towards accessing elements and other information, rather than mathematical operations.

-## CSWorldGrid
+## CSGrid

 A class representation of a grid.